 Regardless of your price range, you can pick up a great bike that will serve your purpose.
 Spending more money on a bike will typically (but not always) result in a reduction of weight, increased stiffness, improved shift quality, increased durability and greater comfort.

 The materials of the bike's frame and fork will change as the price increases, typically moving from steel to aluminium to carbon fibre.
-Groupsets will have a similar progression starting with low grade alloys, then progressing to higher grade alloys, then a mix of the highest grade alloys, carbon fiber and titanium.
-Wheelsets follow a similar path from aluminium to carbon fiber and will have ceramic bearings at higher price points which help reduce rolling resistance.
+Groupsets will have a similar progression starting with low grade steels, then progressing to higher grade alloys, then a mix of the highest grade alloys, carbon fibre and titanium.
+Wheelsets follow a similar path from aluminium to carbon fibre, with better and more durable bearings at higher price points.

 Below is a summary of what you can expect within a set budget.

-At this price point the biggest question becomes whether to choose an aluminium or carbon fiber frame.
-Entry-level carbon fiber frames become available at this price point and so the decision can be confusing.
-Both materials are capable of being light weight, stiff and providing a comfortable ride.
+At this price point the biggest question becomes whether to choose an aluminium or carbon fibre frame.
+Both materials are capable of being lightweight, stiff and providing a comfortable ride.
 While the answer will vary based on specific brand, our advice is to typically pick a high-end alloy frame over a basic carbon one.
 As a side perk, the alloy-framed bikes will typically feature better components for the same money.

 The focus of bikes in this price range shifts from recreational to performance.
 Total weight of the bike decreases, shifting becomes crisper and general speed typically increases.
-Performance features like aerodynamic tube profiles, deep profile wheels and race geometry can be found at this price point, as can advanced comfort features.
+Performance features like aerodynamic tube profiles, deep profile wheels and race geometry can be found at this price point, as can advanced comfort features in endurance bikes.

 Bikes within this price range will likely have an 11-speed cassette on the back with a double crankset on the front.
 SRAM Rival or Shimano 105 and Ultegra are the groupsets you will typically find.
-The frame will be made from high-quality aluminium or carbon fiber, with the fork almost exclusively carbon fiber.
-The wheelset will be lighter and possibly even made from carbon fiber if you really search for a bargain.
-Tires will become more supple and provide less rolling resistance making it easier to go faster.
+The frame will be made from high-quality aluminium or carbon fibre, with the fork almost exclusively carbon fibre.
+The wheelset will be lighter and possibly even made from carbon fibre if you really search for a bargain.
+Tyres will become more supple and provide less rolling resistance making it easier to go faster.

-Most frames within this price range will be made using carbon fiber and it's just a question of the groupset and wheels that accompany it.
+Most frames within this price range will be made using carbon fibre and it's just a question of the groupset and wheels that accompany it.

 Now we are starting to get to the pointy end of road bikes.
-Bikes within this price range share similar high-performance features and you're unlikely to find a lemon when spending this kind of money.
-The biggest decision to be made in this price range is which type of bike to buy as bikes become distinctively split in this group between aerodynamic, lightweight or endurance.
+Bikes within this price range share similar high-performance features to what the professionals ride and you're unlikely to find a lemon when spending this kind of money.
+The biggest decision to be made in this price range is which type of bike to buy as bikes become distinctly split into groups between aerodynamic, lightweight or endurance.

 Differentiating the performance of bikes at this point becomes harder because the amount of improvement isn't relative to the amount of money spent.
 As a result, deciding on a bike in this price range will be largely based on personal preferences rather than one bike performing better than another.

-At this price range you can expect a high-grade carbon fiber frame and fork that is light, stiff and compliant.
-Additionally you'll experience precise shifting and carbon fiber wheelsets that are light and aerodynamic.
+At this price range, you can expect a high-grade carbon fibre frame and fork that is light, stiff and compliant.
+Additionally, you'll experience precise shifting and carbon fibre wheelsets that are light and aerodynamic.
 Electronic groupsets begin to be common at this point as does top-of-the-line SRAM Red, Shimano Dura Ace and Campagnolo Record and Super Record.

 It's important to know that once you've purchased a bike, the job isn't over.
-Additional purchases in the form of shoes, pedals and bottle cages will still be required.
-It's worth either put some additional money aside for these items or trying to get them included in the price of the bike.
+Additional purchases in the form of shoes, pedals, bottle cages and spares will still be required.
+It's worth including these additional items your budget.
+Also, many shops are willing to negotiate the prices on these items when bought with a bike.